-If you receive money or property that is not similar or related in service or use to the involuntarily converted property, you can choose to postpone reporting the gain if you buy qualifying replacement property.
+If you receive money or property that is not similar or related in service or use to the involuntarily converted property and you buy qualifying replacement property within a specified period of time, you can choose to postpone reporting the gain.

 This publication explains the treatment of a gain or loss from a condemnation or disposition under the threat of condemnation.
-If you have a gain or loss from the destruction or theft of nonbusiness property, see Publication 547.
-If you have a gain or loss from the destruction or theft of business property, see chapter 25 in Publication 334, Tax Guide for Small Business.
+If you have a gain or loss from the destruction or theft of property, see Publication 547.